-- GSR Part 4 (Rev. 1) Safety Assessment for Facilities and Activities (2016) - GSR Part 7 Preparedness and Response for a Nuclear or Radiological Emergency (2015) - SSR-1 Site Evaluation for Nuclear Installations (2019) - SSR-2/1 (Rev. 1) Safety of Nuclear Power Plant: Design (2016) - SSR-2/2 (Rev. 1) Safety of Nuclear Power Plants: Commissioning and Operation (2016) - SSG-2 (Rev. 1) Deterministic Safety Analysis for Nuclear Power Plants (2019) - SSG-3 (Rev. 1) Level 1 Probabilistic Safety Analysis for Nuclear Power Plants (2024) - SSG-4 (Rev. 1) Level 2 Probabilistic Safety Analysis for Nuclear Power Plants (2025) - DS529 Investigation of Site Characteristics and Evaluation of Radiation Risks to the Public and the Environment in Site Evaluation for Nuclear Installations (revision of NS-G-3.2).
-The proposed Safety Guide will make special reference with DS529 where detailed recommendations are provided on all radiation dispersion mechanisms in air, water and groundwater to be considered in case of accidental releases. - GSG-10 Prospective Radiological Environmental Impact Assessment for Facilities and Activities (2018) - Safety Report No. 123 Applicability of IAEA Safety Standards to Non-Water Cooled Reactors and Small Modular Reactors (2023) - Safety Report No. 110 Multi-unit Probabilistic Safety Assessment (2023)
+- GSR Part 4 (Rev. 1) Safety Assessment for Facilities and Activities (2016) - GSR Part 7 Preparedness and Response for a Nuclear or Radiological Emergency (2015) - GSR Part 3 Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards (2014) - SSR-1 Site Evaluation for Nuclear Installations (2019) - SSR-2/1 (Rev. 1) Safety of Nuclear Power Plant: Design (2016) - SSR-2/2 (Rev. 1) Safety of Nuclear Power Plants: Commissioning and Operation (2016) - SSG-2 (Rev. 1) Deterministic Safety Analysis for Nuclear Power Plants (2019) - SSG-3 (Rev. 1) Level 1 Probabilistic Safety Analysis for Nuclear Power Plants (2024)

-- Safety Report No. 96 Technical Approach to Probabilistic Safety Assessment for Multiple Reactor Units (2019) - Safety Series No. 50-P-12 Procedures for Conducting Probabilistic Safety Assessment of Nuclear Power Plants (Level 3).
-Off-Site Consequences and Estimation of Risks to the Public (1996)
+- SSG-4- Level 2 Probabilistic Safety Analysis for Nuclear Power Plants (2010) - DS529 Investigation of Site Characteristics and Evaluation of Radiation Risks to the Public and the Environment in Site Evaluation for Nuclear Installations (revision of NS-G-3.2).
+The proposed Safety Guide will make special reference with DS529 where detailed recommendations are provided on all radiation dispersion mechanisms in air, water and groundwater to be considered in case of accidental releases. - GSG-10 Prospective Radiological Environmental Impact Assessment for Facilities and Activities (2018) - Safety Report No. 123 Applicability of IAEA Safety Standards to Non-Water Cooled Reactors and Small Modular Reactors (2023) - Safety Report No. 110 Multi-unit Probabilistic Safety Assessment (2023) - Safety Report No. 96 Technical Approach to Probabilistic Safety Assessment for Multiple Reactor Units (2019) - Safety Series No. 50-P-12 Procedures for Conducting Probabilistic Safety Assessment of Nuclear Power Plants (Level 3).
+Off-Site Consequences and Estimation of Risks to the Public (1996) - INTERNATIONAL NUCLEAR SAFETY GROUP, A Framework for an Integrated Risk Informed Decision Making Process, INSAG Series No. 25, IAEA, Vienna (2011). - TECDOC No. 1909 Considerations on Performing Integrated Risk Informed Decision Making (2020) - TECDOC No. 2044 Probabilistic Safety Assessment Benchmarks of Multi-unit, Multi-reactor Sites.
+Report of a Coordinated Research Project (2024) - TECDOC No. 2081 Experience in the Development and Application of Level 2 Probabilistic Safety Assessment for Nuclear Power Plants.
+Summary of a Technical Meeting (2025)

-Given the interfaces with other IAEA Safety Standards listed above, the Safety Guide is planned to be developed in close co-operation with NSNI/EESS, NSRW and IEC.
+Given the interfaces with other IAEA Safety Standards listed above, the Safety Guide is planned to be developed in close co-operation with NSNI/EESS (Division of Nuclear Installation Safety/External Events Safety Section), NSRW (Division of Radiation, Transport and Waste Safety) and IEC (Incident and Emergency Centre).